-Kate has over 15 years’ experience advising on a range of commercial contracts, with in-depth knowledge of technology contracts.
+Kate has more than 15 years’ experience advising on a range of commercial contracts, with in-depth knowledge of the technology, film and energy sectors.
 She is known for her ability to provide pragmatic, well-grounded legal advice.

 Kate regularly assists her private and public sector clients with large-scale information technology master services agreements, systems integration agreements, subscription agreements for delivery ‘As a Service’ (SaaS), telecommunications services agreements, and support service agreements.
-In addition to her technology experience, Kate helps clients negotiate a wide range of customer and supplier agreements, particularly in the downstream energy sector, with long term client Z Energy.
+In addition to her technology experience, Kate helps clients negotiate a wide range of procurement processes and customer and supplier agreements, particularly in the downstream energy sector, with the firm’s longstanding client Z Energy.

-With niche experience in the media sector, Kate has acted for many years for the New Zealand Film Commission in relation to their funding of New Zealand films.
-She assists with negotiating the film financing documents with producers, distributors and sales agents, film financiers, and international film related government agencies.
+With niche experience in the film and media sector, Kate has acted for the New Zealand Film Commission on its funding of New Zealand films.
+She is adept at negotiating film financing documents with producers, distributors and sales agents, film financiers, and international film related government agencies.

-Recognised as a Rising Star in TMT by The Legal 500 Asia Pacific, Kate is known for her ability to provide commercial, pragmatic advice and to work seamlessly with the various business units of her clients.
+Recognised as a Rising Star in TMT by The Legal 500 Asia Pacific, Kate is renowned for her ability to provide commercially astute and pragmatic advice, as well as working seamlessly with the various business units of her clients.
 She is described by clients as “a very capable and pragmatic lawyer, her assistance was extremely valuable to our business.
 Kate was a strong legal resource during the negotiation and drafting process, but also provided a strong commercial voice/sounding board during this process” – The Legal 500 Asia Pacific 2022.

-Advising the NZ Film Commission on their funding and investment into New Zealand films, Kate leads the drafting and negotiation of all relevant transaction documents, including the interparty agreement that governs all parties’ investments into the film.
+Advising the New Zealand Film Commission on its funding and investment into New Zealand films, Kate leads the drafting and negotiation of all relevant transaction documents, as well as the interparty agreement that governs all parties’ investments into the film.
 She works closely with the Film Commission’s legal and business affairs team and development and production team.

 Advising Z Energy on its move from a legacy system to a SaaS platform for its Z Business card offering.
 This involved negotiation of a master services agreement to underpin the installation and integration services to be provided by, and the ongoing processing agreement with, the SaaS platform provider.

-- Member of MinterEllisonRuddWatts’ internationally recognised Tier 1 TMT team, The Legal 500 Asia Pacific
+- Tier 1 team, Technology, Media & Telecommunications (TMT), The Legal 500 Asia-Pacific